iliasslasri/riscv-implementation/README.md

     and as I'm implementing RV32E which reduces the integer register count to 16 general-purpose registers, (x0–x15), where x0 is a dedicated zero register.
 5. Data Memory (syncronous memory)
 6. Program Counter (PC)

+    Note that the choise of the PC (PC+4 or PC+ImmExt) will be done by the control unit, where a module will take the control signals and the current PC and will output the next PC.